NicholasSynovic/nicholassynovic.github.io/content/summaries/focal-loss-for-dense-object-detection.md

 > Do the assumptions seem valid?

-While having more options as to what type of object detector to choose from (one or two stage), it is important to keep in mind that infrence speed, accuracy, recall, other metrics, and domain need all play an important role in what model is selected for a particular task.
+While having more options as to what type of object detector to choose from (one or two stage), it is important to keep in mind that inference speed, accuracy, recall, other metrics, and domain need all play an important role in what model is selected for a particular task.